FailAcademy/learning/wdp-vancouver/_slides/week-02/04a-intro-to-jquery.md

 # As a Separate ".js" File

-Usually, you'll want to link to a separate `.js` file:
+But usually, you'll want to link to a separate `.js` file:

 ```html
 <!DOCTYPE html>